blbadger/blbadger.github.io/quantum-mechanics.md

 A fundamental feature of quantum mechanics is that when path is known, linear particle behavior is observed and $P_{12} = P_1 + P_2$ but when path is unknown, nonlinear wave behavior is observed and $P_{12} = P_1 + P_2 + 2\sqrt{P_1P_2}cos \delta$.

+Quantum mechanics from first principles extends no further: there is no reason why observation of path leads to particle-like behavior and a lack of path observation leads to wave-like behavior.
+If it is accepted that small particles are by nature probablistic, this is as far as one can go.
+But the similarities of quantum behavior to aperiodic dynamical systems abound (inherently unpredictable future from a finitely precise past, necessity for nonlinear transformations etc.) leading to the possibility that one can better explain first principles of quantum mechanics with the principles of nonlinear dynamics.

 ### Nonlocality implies a nonlinear space: the observer effect